11 Vital Tips To Make Excel Spreadsheets More Efficient

 4. Employ Conditional Formatting with Caution

-5. Utilize Named Ranges and Excel Tables
+5. Utilize Named Ranges and Excel Tables to Improve Excel Performance with Large Files

 Named Ranges and Excel tables are the two most amazing features that hold data and make referencing simplified.
-This might takes some time while using but as you start using, it becomes easy and fast.
+This might take some time while using but as you start using, it becomes easy and fast.

 6. Convert Unused Formulas to Static Values